apache/freemarker/README.md

 you are using an optional feature that's certainly because your application already uses the related library.

+Attention: If you upgrade to OpenJDK 9 or later, and you are using XPath queries in templates, you will need to add Apache Xalan as a dependency, as freemarker.ext.dom can't use the XPath support included in OpenJDK anymore.
+It's not needed on Oracle Java 9, or if FreeMarker is configured to use Jaxen for XPath.

 The minimum required Java version is currently Java SE 5.
 (The presence of a later version may be detected on runtime and utilized by FreeMarker.)